AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

       <td>
          <ul>
             <li>
-               `xmlns:xsi`.
+               xmlns:xsi.
 Required.
 Defines the namespace for the XML schema instance.
             </li>
             <li>
-               `xsi:noNamespaceSchemaLocation`.
+               xsi:noNamespaceSchemaLocation.
 Required.
 Defines the path and file name of the XML schema file to use to validate the web API.
             </li>
          </ul>
       </td>
    </tr>
    <tr>
       <td>
-         `&lt;route&gt;`
+         &lt;route&gt;
       </td>
       <td>
          Required.
-Child element of `&lt;routes&gt;`.
+Child element of &lt;routes&gt;.
 Defines the HTTP route for the web API method.
       </td>
       <td>
          <ul>
             <li>
-               `method`.
+               method.
 Required.
 String.
 HTTP method.
 Valid values are GET, POST, PUT, and DELETE.
             </li>
             <li>
-               `url`.
+               url.
 Required.
 String.
                   The URL to the resource.
-The string must begin with `/V1` (or `/V&lt;integer&gt;`) to indicate the version number.
+The string must begin with /V1 (or &lt;integer&gt;) to indicate the version number.
 You must prepend any template parameters with a colon.
-Example: `/V1/products/:sku
+Example: /V1/products/:sku
             </li>
             <li>
-               `secure`.
+               secure.
 Optional.
 Boolean.
 Indicates that the route is accessible over only HTTPS.
 Any attempts to access this route over non-secure causes an exception.
             </li>
             <li>
-               <p><code>soapOperation</code>.
+               soapOperation.
 Optional.
 String.
 Specifies the SOAP operation name to use instead of the interface's method name.
-Use this element to create multiple operations for the same service contract.</p>
+Use this element to create multiple operations for the same service contract.
             </li>
          </ul>
       </td>
    </tr>
    <tr>
       <td>
-         `&lt;service&gt;`
+         &lt;service&gt;
       </td>
       <td>
          Required.
-Child element of `&lt;route&gt;`.
+Child element of &lt;route&gt;.
 Defines the implemented interface and the web API method name.
       </td>
       <td>
          <ul>
             <li>
-               `class`.
+               class.
 Required.
 String.
 Location and name of implemented interface.
             </li>
             <li>
-               `method`.
+               method.
 Required.
 String.
 Web API method name.
             </li>
          </ul>
       </td>
    </tr>
    <tr>
       <td>
-         `&lt;resources&gt;`
+         &lt;resources&gt;
       </td>
       <td>
          Required.
-Child element of `&lt;route&gt;`.
+Child element of &lt;route&gt;.
 Container for one or more resource definitions.
       </td>
       <td>
          None.